zarirahmani/multimodal_assistant/README.md

 ## Overview

 Powered by the cutting-edge Large Language Model GPT-4o and wrapped in a streamlit app, this app allows users to interact either in text or by uploading images.
 The app answers users' typed questions or interpret images uploaded by users.
+[See the app](https://multimodalassistant-zr.streamlit.app/)

 ## Features